SayHelloRoman/SayHelloRoman/README.md

 ### Hello there!

-Hi, my name is Roman and I'm very excited to meet you in my profile.
+Hi, I'm Roman.
+Welcome to my profile.

-I live in Ukraine and love to develop all sorts of things: website backends, bots, games, utils and many more
+I live in Slovakia and study at FMFI UK.

+I mainly program in Python, focusing on web scraping, backend development, and bots.